CT Interactive Traffic Map

 Guidelines for Story Tellers

-The goal of the storyteller is to make a presentation that is entertaining and/or humorous to the entire group of listeners.
+The goal of the storyteller is to make a presentation, limited to five minutes, that is entertaining and/or humorous to the entire group of listeners.
 Whether it is a series of jokes, a personal history, a poem, or a philosophical theory, it should be delivered in good taste.
 The teller ought to keep in mind that it must not be offensive to anyone in the audience.